MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 - *Insights*, information that the things collect that humans or AI analyze and turn into actionable knowledge.
 - *Actions*, the responses of people or systems to insights, which connect to business outcomes, systems, and tools.

-The IoT Well-Architected Framework uses a set of *guiding principles* based on the Azure Well-Architected Framework to drive planning and decision making.
-The principles guide a *layered architectural approach* that identifies the logical elements of an IoT solution in either a *connected components* or *connected operations* architectural pattern.
+The IoT Well-Architected Framework uses a set of *IoT guiding principles* based on the Azure Well-Architected Framework to drive planning and decision making.
+The principles guide a *layered architecture* approach that identifies the logical elements of an IoT solution in either a *connected components* or *connected operations* architectural pattern.

 This article describes the IoT guiding principles, architectural patterns, and architecture layers in the IoT Well-Architectured Framework.
 The remaining articles in this series delve into how to apply the Azure Well-Architected Framework pillars of excellence to IoT solutions.